 The Perkins Township Planning Team has a combined experience of over 40 years!
 They have expertise in City Planning, Comprehensive Planning, Zoning, Economic Development, Research, Public Policy, Design and Project Management.
 Their work is grounded in a comprehensive understanding of the relationship between planning decisions and the environmental, public health, fiscal and livability challenges facing Perkins Township.

-This month is a great time for us to highlight the important role of planning in Perkins Township.
+During October of each year is a great time for us to highlight the important role of planning in Perkins Township.
 Planning can be summed up as comprehensive, community-focused and enhancing choices.
 While many people may not realize it, planning has a significant impact on their day-to-day life.
 From where they live, to how they commute, to the type of home they live in, planning plays a vital role in a person’s day.